Ch0z/ch0z.github.io/_posts/2024-05-26-install-jekyll-docs-site-on-wsl.md

 ### Optionnal creation of a « template » from ubuntu 22.04

-Now we have a running WSL instance of ubuntu 22.04, I prefer to archive it and using it as a template.
+Now we have a running WSL instance of ubuntu 22.04, I prefer to archive it and use it as a template.

 Step :
 1. Create a folder named WSL in Documents for example